isomerpages/moe-canossacatholic/_flagship-programmes/Lifeskills Programme READY for Life.md

 These life skills will empower the students to be  <br>
-**R** – Responsible in making sound decisions, especially when they are under pressure
+<b>R</b> – Responsible in making sound decisions, especially when they are under pressure
-**E** – Effective in dealing with basic day-to-day demands in life
+<b>E</b> – Effective in dealing with basic day-to-day demands in life
-**A** – Amicable in building relationships and handling challenges
+<b>A</b> – Amicable in building relationships and handling challenges
-**D** – Determined in seeing through every commitment
+<b>D</b> – Determined in seeing through every commitment
-**Y** – Yielding to GRACE and TRUTH, not fear
+<b>Y</b> – Yielding to GRACE and TRUTH, not fear

-**R.E.A.D.Y. for Life** consists of a series of modules that are conducted in a year and across the levels in a progressive manner.
+<b>R.E.A.D.Y. for Life</b> consists of a series of modules that are conducted in a year and across the levels in a progressive manner.

 <b><font size=4 color="#eeac0d">Starting School Right</font></b>